pyeventsourcing/eventsourcing/docs/topics/infrastructure.rst

 Like in the example above, the library's ``SequencedItem`` namedtuple has four fields.
 The ``sequence_id`` identifies the sequence in which the item belongs.
 The ``position`` identifies the position of the item in its sequence.
-The ``topic`` identifies the dimension of concern to which the item pertains.
+The ``topic`` identifies a dimension of concern to which the item pertains.
 The ``data`` holds the data associated with the item.

-A sequenced item is just a namedtuple, and can be used in the normal way.
-In the example below, a sequenced item is constructed using a UUID to identify a sequence.
-The item is positioned at the start of the sequence (position 0).
-It has a domain event topic, and it has a JSON object that states the value of ``foo`` is ``bar``.
+A sequenced item is just a tuple, and can be used as such.
+In the example below, a sequenced item happens to be constructed with a UUID to identify a sequence.
+The item has also been given an integer position value, it has a topic that happens to correspond to a domain event class in the library.
+The item's data is a JSON object in which ``foo`` is ``bar``.

 .. code:: python